nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/guides/setup-incremental-builds.md

 ## Use buildable libraries

 To enable incremental builds you need to use buildable libraries.

-You can generate a new buildable library with:
+You can generate a new buildable lib with

 ```bash
 nx g @nrwl/angular:lib mylib --buildable
 ```

-The generated buildable library uses the `@nrwl/angular:ng-packagr-lite` executor which is optimized for the incremental builds scenario:
+## Adjust the executors/builders

+Nx comes with faster executors allowing for a faster build.
+Make sure that your libraries use the @nrwl/angular:ng-packagr-lite builder.

 ```json
 "mylib": {